sketchplugins/plugin-directory/README.md

 - [Sketch Preview](https://github.com/marcisme/sketch-preview), by Marc Schwieterman: This Sketch plugin provides a preview command (⌘P) that will open a specially named slice in Skala Preview.
 The plugin works by exporting the first slice named Preview to Sketch's cache directory and opening that file in Skala Preview.
 - [Sketch QR Code](https://github.com/lerte/sketch-qr-code), by Lerte Smith: A Plugin for generate SVG QR Code in Sketch app.
 - [Sketch Query Selection](https://github.com/francisvega/sketch-query-selection), by Francis: Filter selection layers by type
+- [Sketch Rename Artboards](https://github.com/kevinvbre/sketch-rename-artboards), by Kevin van Breemaat: Rename Artboards based on their X and Y locations in Sketch
 - [Sketch Resize](https://github.com/lucaorio/sketch-resize), by Luca Orio: Resize (not scale) multiple layers at once via shortcut.
 - [Sketch Reverse](https://github.com/lucaorio/sketch-reverse), by Luca Orio: Reverse the position or depth of selected elements.
 - [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3